sounlida/envoyer-docs/src/introduction.md

 ## Account Creation

-To get started with Envoyer, you must [first create an account](https://envoyer.io/auth/register).
+To get started with Envoyer, you must [create an account](https://envoyer.io/auth/register).
 If you are just collaborating with others on their projects, you are not required to have an Envoyer subscription.
-To create and manage your own projects, you will need an Envoyer subscription.

 ## Envoyer IP Addresses